On This Page

 According to The Chicago Tribune, one of the main reasons marriage counseling doesn’t always work is that a significant number of counselors who offer couples counseling don’t know how to do it.

-The mistakes counselors can make if they apply the same strategies they use in individual therapy to couples work include “appearing to side with one partner over the other.”
-In fact, many couples hope that is what will happen in couples counseling, according to Dianne Grande, PhD:
+Counselors can make many mistakes if they apply the same strategies they use in individual therapy to couples work.
+One is taking one person’s side over the other’s, or even just appearing to do so.
+This can actually make a couple’s relationship worse.
+Unfortunately, though, many couples go into counseling hoping that is exactly what will happen, according to Dianne Grande, PhD:

 “Many individuals come to couples therapy with a list of complaints about the other person and a desire for the therapist to validate the complaints and change the behavior of the other person.
 Although there are valid complaints, nothing is resolved unless both individuals are open to change some aspect of their behavior.”